 kogan.com.
 Some partners want to exclude offers that contain competing brands.

-Click Next to link audiences to the creative.
+Select audiences to link to this creative.

 A creative is inactive until it is linked to an audience and approved by the Rokt operations team.